The best drawing app for Android: draw like a pro on your Android phone or tablet

 Reasons to avoid

-Even the best free Android drawing app will usually come with one drawback.
-There's no guarantee it'll stay free forever, and even if it does, you'll still probably have to pay for extra features.
-Krita, however, is the exception because it's free and open source.
+Even the best free Android drawing apps usually come with at least one or two drawbacks.
+We also often have that niggling worry about whether a free Android drawing app will stay free forever or will start to charge for certain features.
+Krita, however, is an exception because it's free and open source.
 That means a team of developers are constantly working on it as volunteers.
-And so not only will it remain free, they're constantly adding new features, at no extra cost.
+So not only will it remain free, they're constantly adding new features, at no extra cost.

 As we found in our Krita 5.0 review, this drawing app is ideal for hobbyists and art enthusiasts who want a comprehensive toolbox without the price tag.
 It's easy to use, and boasts a huge brush catalogue.
 The full version has recently been made available for Android tablets, with highlights including S Pen gesture support, unlimited undo, support for keyboard shortcuts, animation tools and support for most file types, including PSDs.